michael105/malloc/README.md

 of the memory management. (also using rep scasq assmbly instructions, sort of "optimized")

-I compared this to the kkmalloc implementation, in the question of speed there's no measurable difference.
+I compared this to the kmalloc implementation, in the question of speed there's no measurable difference.
 However, this implementation uses 1/3 less memory, for a bunch of randomized allocations and free's.